Looking for a Medicare Plan?

 Medicare is America's federal health insurance program.
 It was originally designed to provide health insurance to U.S. citizens aged 65 and older.
 During Medicare's first year (1966), 19 million people enrolled.

 Coverage expanded in the 1970s to include individuals with certain medical conditions.
 Today, around one-sixth of Medicare beneficiaries are younger than 65.
-In 2018, nearly 60 million Americans had Medicare coverage.
+In 2020, over 62 million Americans had Medicare coverage.